Logic Model Guidelines

 We give substantial weight to programs that critically assess their performance using objective criteria.
 We are particularly interested in programs that plan to demonstrate concrete behavioral outcomes such as:

-- Significant measured gains in grade-level learning
+- Significant measured gains in grade-level learning, such as math and literacy increases

-- Graduation from college
+- Persistence and graduation from college

 - A credential that leads directly to a career